Immigration, Infrastructure And Iran: The President's Plans For 2018

 Infrastructure

-Infrastructure is always dangled as the potential big area of bipartisanship.
+Infrastructure is always dangled as a potentially big area of bipartisanship.
 Both parties say they want it, and yet nothing has gotten done in the past decade.

 Why?
 The question of how to pay for it.